 “Our marriage has shifted from one filled with constant struggles, tension, and unhappiness to one with clear communication, compatibility, and fun.
 We will be grateful to you forever!” – J.H., Artist

 Click here to contact me to apply for this retreat.
-Space is limited to four couples in this semi-private retreat.
+Space is limited to five couples.
 Register today to save your seat.

 Dr. Gottman has won numerous awards including four National Institute of Mental Health Research Scientist Awards.
 He was recognized as one of the Top 10 Most Influential Therapists of the past quarter-century by the Psychotherapy Networker.